Magnitude 7 Earthquake near Chipinge, Zimbabwe

 Tsunami RiskNo significant tsunami risk flagged

-Epicenter location of the M7 earthquake, 160 km SE of Chipinge, Zimbabwe
+Epicenter location of the Magnitude 7 earthquake, 160 km SE of Chipinge, Zimbabwe

 Event Summary